twinstar6980/Twinning.Documentation/english/installation.md

 1. sign `core` and `shell`.

-	Running executables on the iPhone requires signature verification, and the distributed program files (**core | shell**) are not signed and need to be signed by the user in order to run properly on the iPhone.
+	Running executables on the iPhone requires signature verification, and the distributed program files (**core | shell**) are not signed and need to be signed by the user in order to run on the iPhone.

 	> You can use the **codesign** tool on the **Macintosh** to do this.